youyoumu/kiku/apps/docs/src/installation.md

 # Installation

 :::info
-Kiku is made to be compatible with [Lapis](https://github.com/donkuri/lapis), so the installation process is very similar to Lapis.
+Kiku is designed to be compatible with [Lapis](https://github.com/donkuri/lapis), so the installation process is very similar.
+You can refer to their installation guide.
 :::

 ::: warning